supabase/pg_netstat/README.md

 - Windows is not supported, that limitation inherits from `pgx`.
 - Currently only supports PostgreSQL v14, if you need other versions supported please [raise an issue](https://github.com/supabase/pg_netstat/issues).
+- Only one network device can be specified to capture packets from.
 - Replication haven't tested yet, use at your own risk.

 ### Contribution